PoisotLab/ms_networkary_classifiers/reviews/01_mee/reviews.md

 criteria) connectance-bias-combinations across all models, or just for the model(s) which had failed.

-> Only within a model, this is now clarified at TODO
+> Only within a model, this is now clarified

 L223: ‘stared’ - > started